Philip Lee (valet): Early life

 Philip married a woman named Nelly, although slave marriages were not legally recognized in Virginia.
 Nelly lived on another plantation, making her what was sometimes called a "broad wife."
 Philip and Nelly had 14 children together, the first seven of whom died in infancy.
 According to a 1829 profile of Lee, "Their character is also excellent.
 The first seven of his children followed each other in the grave; for his wife, then, and at present, the slave (with her children) of another master, buried them in quick succession, and at an early age.
 Phil interceded with her master, and he consented to change her sphere of toil for one more suited to her strength, since which she has never lost a child."
 The oldest surviving child was born in 1818.

-In 1825, the Marquis de Lafayette sought American wild turkeys and opossums to take back to Europe with him.
+In 1825, at the end of his tour of the United States, the Marquis de Lafayette sought American wild turkeys and opossums to take back to Europe with him.
 The Baltimore American Farmer newspaper published a letter written by Custis from Arlington:

 Dear Sir, I have read in your last number an inquiry for opossums, to send to La Grange.
 I am happy to inform you that my servant Philip Lee, has procured for General Lafayette, two male and two female opossums, one of the latter with young, and that they are now on their way to Europe.
 The good General recognized Philip, from his likeness to his uncle Billy, an old army acquaintance, and the body servant of the commander in chief, in the war of the revolution, called Philip to him, and shook him heartily by the hand; and permit me to say, in justice to the most faithful and most attached of servants, for a period of more than 27 years, that of the thousands of "gratulating hands," the good Lafayette has not grasped the one of an honester man, or of one more respectable in his station in life, than of Philip Lee.